 Habitat and Conservation

-Found on limestone bluffs, glades, rocky, open hillsides, sometimes road cuts, usually in full sun.
 This is a biennial or winter annual and cannot be relied on to appear each year.
-It often disappears after a year of a fine display.
+It often disappears the year after a fine display.

 Human Connections

 This showy species is cultivated as a garden ornamental, where it does well in full sun and tolerates dry conditions.
-If you grow it, you must let it reseed or it may not come back the next year.
-Some European erysimums can grow in loose mortar in walls, hence the name "wallflower."
+It can be naturalized in wildflower gardens and also does well in rock gardens.
+If you grow it, you must let it reseed, or it may not come back the next year.

 Ecosystem Connections